A Step by Step Guide to Mula Bandha

 Mula Bandha & Gynie

-Like Mula Bandha, training with Gynie can help keep you inspired and mindful of your practice.
-You see, we took a holistic approach when producing Gynie.
+Training with Gynie can help keep you inspired and mindful of your practice.
+We took a holistic approach when producing Gynie.
 We worked hard to understand exactly how a woman’s body functions and what it takes to strengthen the pelvic floor muscles.

 Gynie was created by Hanna Assad – a former bodybuilder, nutritionist, and mother of five!
 After life-changing events like pregnancy, women often search for ways to regain strength and confidence.
 Through our own experiences and reviews, we found that it is a struggle for women to get the results they want.